shaunbent/shaunbent/src/blog/design-systems-are-platform-problems-not-feature-problems/index.md

 > "Successful design systems move more slowly than the products they support.
 That's a feature, not a bug."

 The relationship between the two layers is what makes it work.
 Feature teams innovate, and the design system curates and standardises proven patterns.
-"Fast learns, slow remembers."
+What Josh calls: "Fast learns, slow remembers."

 One way organisations optimise for these different rhythms is through their planning processes.